-Procedures: Assessment & Placement - Credit Students - Procedures.
+Procedures: Assessment & Placement - Credit Students - Procedures (p.
+78).

-To ensure proper academic placement, first-time credit students are required to complete a placement exam or obtain a placement test waiver (see Placement Test Waivers) prior to registration.
-Placement test scores expire after one (1) year.
+To ensure proper academic placement, first-time credit students are required to complete a placement exam or obtain a placement test waiver (see Placement Test Waivers (p.
+5)) prior to registration.

-Students who have not completed a placement test or obtained a placement test waiver may enroll in a credit course which does not require a prerequisite, including courses that do not indicate English 101 eligibility as a requirement.
+Students who have not completed a placement test or obtained a placement test waiver may enroll in a credit course which does not require a prerequisite, including courses that do not indicate ENGLISH 101 Composition eligibility as a requirement.
 However, students will not be permitted subsequent enrollment in courses which require a prerequisite without first completing a placement test or obtaining a placement test waiver.

-(a) Students Placing in Foundational Studies Courses
+a.
+Students Placing in Foundational Studies Courses